Scottsdale Drug Crime Lawyer

 What Is Considered a Drug Crime in Scottsdale?

-Drug crimes, as defined by Arizona law, involve the unlawful possession, sale, distribution, trafficking, or manufacture of controlled substances.
-Controlled substances are defined by the United States government by way of the Controlled Substances Act, which regulates the manufacture, sale, and use of these drugs.
+Drug crimes, as defined under A.R.S. § 13-3406, A.R.S. § 13-3407, and A.R.S. § 13-3408, involve the unlawful possession, sale, distribution, trafficking, or manufacture of controlled substances.
+Controlled substances are defined by Arizona law and by the United States government by way of the Controlled Substances Act, which regulates the manufacture, sale, and use of these drugs.
 The basic categories of drug crimes are listed below:

 • Possession.
 Simple possession involves having a controlled substance, in any amount, on your person or in your home.